tienvv1234/CompleteGuideNodejs/README.md

 module body-parser midderware this modules will push the request param of post and put method into req.body

 - next middleware is kind of being like done callback

+heroku documentation

+- postinstall customize the build process and will run this command automatically after installing the server side npm modules

+`bower` is a client side javascript dependency management system and grundt is a module or a task runner

+push to heroku -> heroku installs server deps --> heroku runs 'heroku-postbuild' --> we tell heroku to install client deps --> we tell heroku to run 'npm run build'

+"heroku-postbuild": "" // this script will be called automatically after server dependencies have installed